AlibabaCloudDocs/vod/intl.en-US/Short video SDK/Android short video SDK/Project configuration.md

 ## Obfuscation configuration

-You can set the obfuscation configuration in the proguard-rules.pro file.
+You can specify the obfuscation configuration in the proguard-rules.pro file.
 The following sample code can be used:

 ```
 ######################Obfuscation configuration of the short video SDK#########################